 Related: 14 Days To A Better Butt Challenge

 - Stand with the balls of both feet on the band about hip distance apart.

 - Keeping your abdominals tight and spine long, hinge slightly forward.

 - Bend your elbows and hold the handles close to your body.
 Keeping your torso straight, slowly lower down, reaching the handles of the band toward the ground.

 - Once your back is parallel with the floor, squeeze your glutes and hamstrings as you return to starting position.

 Straight Leg Glute Squeeze

-Are you a resistance band fan?
+Are you a fan of this resistance band butt workout?
 What are your favorite moves?
 Share below!